 In addition to the fact that you might pay less tax, there can be a range of other reasons to incorporate your business, such as:

-- Limited liability – As a shareholder in the business you are liable for the amount of Issued Share Capital you own i.e. what your paid for your Shares.
+- Limited liability.
+As a shareholder in the business, you are liable for the amount of Issued Share Capital you own i.e. what you paid for your Shares.
 Please note, however, that company directors often have to underwrite bank or other company loans so may have extra liabilities in this way.
 Click here for details and other exceptions.

-- Some owners feel it increases business credibility – If you are seeking business from the large corporate or the public sector, they often insist that you operate as a limited company.
+- Some owners feel it increases business credibility if you are seeking business from the large corporate or the public sector.
+Sometimes these larger corporate businesses often insist that you operate as a Limited Company.